- Routine, Structured, Consistent (e.g., same things at the same time of day)

 - Have area rugs been removed or fastened down?

-- Are electric and extension cords in good condition ad secured in a way which minimizes the possibility of someone tripping over them?
+- Are electric and extension cords in good condition ad secured in a way that minimizes the possibility of someone tripping over them?

 - Is the house or apartment well lit?